RohmSemiconductor/Linux-Kernel-Sensor-Drivers/Sensors/BU79100G/README.md

 ### Source Code:

 The ROHM BU79100G can be operated using the upstream ad7476 driver.
-Support for BU79100G like devices should be found from the Linux v5.1-rc1 onwards.
+Support for BU79100G like devices should be found from the Linux v5.1-rc1 onwards, but the compatible string for the BU79100G is not supported there.

+See [this patch]({{ page.patchlink }}) for the BU79100G support.

-NOTE: The device-tree must use ti,ads7866 as a fallback compatible for the BU79100G because some of the device drivers may use ti,ads7866 code-branch to avoid code duplication.
+NOTE: The device-tree should use ti,ads7866 as a fallback compatible for the BU79100G because some of the device drivers may use ti,ads7866 code-branch to avoid code duplication.
 Please, see the device-tree example below for the details.

 The driver supports reading the ADC channels via the Linux IIO subsystem.